pipphxntom/Aeonark_RFP/README.md

-# AeonRFP - AI-Powered RFP Analysis Platform
+# AeonRFP

-A comprehensive solution for analyzing RFP documents and generating professional proposals using AI.
+AI-powered RFP (Request for Proposal) analysis and proposal generation platform with Gmail and Slack integrations.

 ## Features